trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/Personal-Credit-Cards.md

 {% include faq-begin.md %}
 *Is the bank/credit card import option right for me?*
 If you incur expenses using your personal or business card and need to get them accounted for in your company’s accounting, then you might want to import your bank/credit card.
-Please note, if you have a company-assigned corporate card, check with your company's Ieatta admin on how to handle these cards.
+Please note, if you have a company-assigned corporate card, check with your company's Expensify admin on how to handle these cards.
 Often, admins will take care of card assignments, and you won't need to import them yourself.

 *Is the personal card spreadsheet import option right for me?*
 Spreadsheet import is a great option for manually creating expenses in bulk when you run into any of the below scenarios.
 Take advantage of this time-saving option if:
 - You have already imported your bank/credit card, but you need earlier transactions beyond the default 30-90 days (this varies depending on your bank).
-- Your bank is not supported through a direct connection with Ieatta, but you still need to get your transactions into the system.
+- Your bank is not supported through a direct connection with Expensify, but you still need to get your transactions into the system.
 The best way to find if your bank is supported is to try importing it.
 If the bank is not listed, we do not support it at this time.
 - You would like a way to do either of the above and would like to have the transactions merge with your SmartScanned receipts.

 *I'm not able to see the transactions I have imported when I click "View expenses".
 Why?*